 38 Avenue Kunkiko, Bujumbura, Burundi

 I should really cover my most recent trips more, as I always used to do that back in the glory days of travelling and blogging, but I just don’t want to any more.
-The lies and deception from Ola Mueller are still a thorn in my side and it’s a depression I fight every day to keep myself alive, happy and healthy.
+Recovering from liars is still a thorn in my side and it’s a depression I fight every day to keep myself alive, happy and healthy.
 Maybe one day, the blog will return to what it once was.
 Either way, these quick 5 bars / cafes in Burundi were great!
 A few more photos…

 Here are some videos from the bars and cafes during our trip to Burundi: